Drop Site News: Funding

 The Intercept provided startup funding for Drop Site News.
-In November 2025, according to The Washington Free Beacon, the Open Society Foundations awarded $250k to the Social Security Works Education Fund, the non-profit which acts as a fiscal sponsor for Drop Site News "to support establishing a Drop Site News MENA desk to bridge a critical information gap in independent journalism".
+In November 2025, according to The Washington Free Beacon, the Open Society Foundations awarded $250,000 to the Social Security Works Education Fund, the nonprofit that acts as a fiscal sponsor for Drop Site News "to support establishing a Drop Site News MENA desk to bridge a critical information gap in independent journalism".

 Journalists

-Drop Sites journalists include Grim, Scahill, Renner, Sharif Abdel Kouddous, and Murtaza Hussain.
-During the Gaza war, Palestinian journalist Hossam Shabat worked for Drop Site News, reporting from the northern Gaza Strip, before he was killed in March 2025.
+Drop Sites journalists include Grim, Hussain, Scahill, Renner, and Sharif Abdel Kouddous.
+Journalist Jasper Nathaniel has contributed to Drop Site News.
+During the Gaza war, Palestinian journalist Hossam Shabat reported from the northern Gaza Strip for Drop Site News before he was killed in March 2025.